opentofu/opentofu/WEEKLY_UPDATES.md

   - We have multiple engineers available full-time in the core team, so we’re generally trying to own any issues that are release blockers - this way we can make sure we get to the release as soon as possible.
   - The amount of pending-decision-labeled issues on the repository might be a bit off-putting.
 The reason for that is that right now we’re prioritizing the alpha and stable release.
 Only after we have a stable release in place do we aim to start actually accepting enhancement proposals and getting them implemented/merged.
 Still, we encourage you to open those issues and discuss them!
     - Issues and Pull Requests with enhancements or major changes will generally be frozen until we have the first stable release out.
 We will introduce a milestone to mark them as such more clearly.
+  - Once we make the alpha release available next week, the best way to help will be by test-driving that release and creating GitHub issues for any problems you find.

 Please let us know if you have any feedback on what we could improve, either with these updates or more generally!
 We're available on Slack, via GitHub issues, or even in the pull request creating this very file.